Skip to content

 The Out of Despair research concortium aims to generate a new, comprehensive knowledge base of youth in despair by applying and developing a method of social autopsy.
 This includes an extensive examination of the pathways of young people who died or nearly died from violent, suicidal, or drug-induced causes.
 By investigating deaths and near-death experiences of people under 30 years old, we are looking for ways to prevent risk behavior and to increase well-being and equality of young people.
 The common work of the consortium is divided to work packages (WP).

 Additionally, the experiences of young people are examined using anonymous chat conversation data.
+Anonymous discussions between young people and a counsellor in online chat reflect young people’s thoughts and service needs expressed in their own words from their perspective.
 Young peoples’ experiences of despair are studied as an online phenomenon through discussions related to suicide.
 See also a linked project CHAT-YOUTH.

 Funding and partners